osrf/ros2multirobotbook/src/intro.md

 And it’s all open source.

 Since ROS was started in 2007, a lot has changed in the robotics and ROS community.
-ROS 1, which was originally just "ROS", began life as the development environment for the Willow Garage PR2 robot.
+ROS 1, originally just "ROS", began life as the development environment for the Willow Garage PR2 robot.
-The primary goal was to provide the software tools that users would need to undertake novel research and development projects with the PR2.
+The primary goal was to provide the software tools users would need to undertake novel research and development projects with the PR2.
-At the same time, the ROS 1 development team knew that the PR2 would not be the only robot in the world, nor the most important, so they wanted ROS 1 to be useful on other robots, too.
+At the same time, the ROS 1 development team knew the PR2 would not be the only robot in the world, nor the most important, so they wanted ROS 1 to be useful on other robots, too.
 The original focus was on defining levels of abstraction (usually through message interfaces) that would allow much of the software to be reused elsewhere.

-ROS 1 satisfied the PR2 use case, but also overshot by becoming useful on a surprisingly wide variety of robots.
+ROS 1 satisfied the PR2 use case, but also became useful on a surprisingly wide variety of robots.
-ROS 1 was used on robots that are similar to the PR2, but also on wheeled robots of all sizes, legged humanoids, industrial arms, outdoor ground vehicles (including self-driving cars), aerial vehicles, surface vehicles, and more.
+This included robots similar to the PR2, but also wheeled robots of all sizes, legged humanoids, industrial arms, outdoor ground vehicles (including self-driving cars), aerial vehicles, surface vehicles, and more.
-In addition, ROS 1 adoption was happening in domains beyond the mostly academic research community that was the initial focus.
+ROS 1 adoption also took a surprising turn, happening in domains beyond the mostly academic research community that was the initial focus.
-ROS 1 based products were coming to market, including manufacturing robots, agricultural robots, commercial cleaning robots, and others.
+ROS-1-based products were coming to market, including manufacturing robots, agricultural robots, commercial cleaning robots, and others.
-Government agencies were also looking more closely at ROS for use in their fielded systems; NASA, for example, expected to be running ROS on the Robonaut 2 that was deployed to the International Space Station.
+Government agencies were also looking more closely at ROS for use in their fielded systems; NASA, for example, expected to run ROS on the Robonaut 2 deployed to the International Space Station.

-With all these new uses of ROS, the platform became stretched in unexpected ways.
+All of these applications certainly grew the ROS platform in unexpected ways.
-While it was holding up well, the ROS 1 team believed that they could better meet the needs of the broader ROS community by tackling their new use cases head-on.
+Though it held up well, the ROS 1 team believed they could better meet the needs of the broader ROS community by tackling their new use cases head-on.
 And so, ROS 2 was born.

 The initial goal of the ROS 2 project was to adapt to the changing landscape, leveraging what was great about ROS 1 and improving what wasn’t.
-But there was also a desire to keep ROS 1 as it existed to keep working and be unaffected by the development of ROS 2.
+But there was also a desire to preserve ROS 1 as it existed, to continue working and remain unaffected by the development of ROS 2.
-So ROS 2 was built as a parallel set of packages that can be installed alongside and interoperate with ROS 1 (for example, through message bridges).
+So, ROS 2 was built as a parallel set of packages that can be installed alongside and interoperate with ROS 1 (for example, through message bridges).

 At the time of writing, we have reached the 13th and last official ROS 1 release, [Noetic Ninjemys](https://www.openrobotics.org/blog/2020/5/23/noetic-ninjemys-the-last-official-ros-1-release), and the first LTS release of ROS 2, [Foxy Fitzroy](https://www.openrobotics.org/blog/2020/6/5/ros-2-foxy-fitzroy-release).

-There is a large and growing amount of ROS 2 resources which can be found on the web.
+A large and growing amount of ROS 2 resources can be found on the web.
-A great place to start for ROS 2 is on the ROS Index page for [ROS 2](https://index.ros.org/doc/ros2/) and farther along in this book in the ROS 2 chapter.
+A great place to start is on the ROS Index page for [ROS 2](https://index.ros.org/doc/ros2/) and further along in this book in the ROS 2 chapter.
 Enjoy your journey!

 # Robotics Middleware Framework (RMF)